Introduction

 - Marketplace Fees: Successfully fulfilling proof requests generates fees that flow back into the staking system, increasing the value of vault shares.

-- Foundation Rewards: In addition to marketplace fees, the protocol distributes foundation-funded rewards to provers based on their ZK-verified activities and total stake (vault assets).
+- Foundation Rewards: In addition to marketplace fees, the protocol distributes Foundation-funded rewards to provers based on their ZK-verified activities and total stake (vault assets).

 - Shared Success: Both provers and stakers benefit from these combined revenue streams, creating a collaborative environment for scaling decentralized ZK-computation.